warehouse types

 • Narrow aisle equipment

-Mechanisation significantly increases picking speed and carrying capacity, especially in medium and large-scale warehouses.
+Mechanization significantly increases picking speed and handling capacity, especially in medium- and large-scale warehouses.

 Automated Warehouses

-Warehouses with high levels of automation involving solutions such as AS/RS, shuttle, and robotic picking.
+These are warehouses with a high level of automation such as AS/RS, shuttle, and robotic picking solutions.

 In these structures: